startups · 15 May 2026

 Grant type: Federal grant — the National Science Foundation (NSF).

-Grant size: The maximum total Phase I award amount is $305,000; for Phase II - $1,250,000.
+Grant size: The maximum total Phase I award amount is $305,000; for Phase II, it is $1,250,000.

 Qualification: Must be a U.S.-based small business (fewer than 500 employees) with at least 50% of the company's equity owned by U.S. citizens or permanent residents.